rust-lang/rfcs/text/0000-nested-publish.md

 * The dependency is a valid nested dependency as defined above.
 This includes that the the named package in fact exists in the `.crate` archive file, and has a valid `Cargo.toml` which declares `package.publish.nested = true`.
 * The `path`s in all contained manifests must not contain any upward traversal outside of the parent package (`../../`) or other hazardous or non-portable components as determined to be necessary.

-The package index, and the `crates.io` user interface, does not explicitly represent nested packages; the package is presented as if it were a single package:
+The package index, and the `crates.io` user interface, do not explicitly represent nested packages; the package is presented as if it were a single package:

 * Nested packages’ dependencies are flattened into the listed dependencies of the parent package.
 * Each optional dependency of a nested package so flattened must accurately represent the conditions for its activation in terms of the parent package's features (or lack thereof).
 To illustrate, note that the following cases might occur: